drupalprojects/memcache/README.txt

 ## Memcached PECL Extension Support

-We also now support the Memcached PECL extension.
-If you install this extension, it will be used by default.
+The Drupal memcach modules supports both the memcache and the memcached PECL extensions.
+If you install the newer memcached extension, it will be used by default.
 This new extension backends to libmemcached and allows you to use some of the newer advanced features in memcached 1.4.
+We highly recommend that you test with both PECL extensions to determine which is a better fit for your infrastructure.

 NOTE: It is important to realize that the memcache php.ini options do not impact the memcached extension, this new extension doesn't read in options that way.